BasisResearch/chirho/README.md

 # Causal Probabilistic Programming with Causal Pyro

 Causal Pyro is a causal extension to the Pyro probabilistic programming language.
 It was built to bridge the gap between the capabilities of modern probablistic programming systems, such as Pyro, and the needs of policymakers, scientists, and AI researchers, who often want to use models to answer their questions about cause-and-effect relationships.
 As a non-exhaustive set of examples, Causal Pyro makes it easier to answer the following kinds of causal questions that appear frequently in practice.

--   **Interventional** : *How many COVID-19 hospitalizations will occur
-    if the the USA imposes a national mask mandate?*
+-   **Interventional**: *How many COVID-19 hospitalizations will occur if the the USA imposes a national mask mandate?*

--   **Counterfactual** : *Given that 100,000 people were infected with COVID-19 in the past month, how many would have been infected if a mask mandate had been in place?*
+-   **Counterfactual**: *Given that 100,000 people were infected with COVID-19 in the past month, how many would have been infected if a mask mandate had been in place?*

--   **Explanation** : *Why were 100,000 people infected with COVID-19 in
-    the past month?*
+-   **Explanation**: *Why were 100,000 people infected with COVID-19 in the past month?*

--   **Causal Structure Discovery** : *What individual attributes influence risk of COVID-19 hospitalization?*
+-   **Causal structure discovery**: *What individual attributes influence risk of COVID-19 hospitalization?*

 ## Installation